Holiday Relapse Prevention Plan to Avoid Triggers

 How the Holidays Can Trigger Relapse

-Despite the happy and festive nature of the holiday season, it’s crucial for those in recovery to recognize how the holidays can trigger relapse.
+Despite the happy and festive nature of the holiday season, it’s essential for those in recovery to recognize how the holidays can trigger relapse.

 1. Increased Stress Levels